 In 2012 and 2013 two key Under Armour athletes celebrated monumental accomplishments.
 In the summer of 2012, on sports biggest international stage, Michael Phelps cemented his legacy as the most decorated Olympian off all time by winning seven medals and increasing his medal total to 22 including 18 gold medal performances.
 In January of 2013, Ray Lewis capped off his career as one of the game's best ever-defensive players by bringing home the second Super Bowl ring for the Baltimore Ravens.

 17 years after that first moisture-wicking T-shirt, Under Armour innovation took center stage once again with the launch of all-new Armour39™, the first-ever performance monitoring system that measures what matters most to an athlete: your WILLpower™.

-The Brand's mission is to make all athletes better through passion, design, and the relentless pursuit of innovation.
+The Brand's mission is to make you better.
 Its commitment to that mission has led to countless game-changing products that give athletes an advantage.

 In college, Kevin Plank had an idea to help football players get better.
 Today, with revenue approaching $2 Billion, the Brand is widely recognized as a global leader in performance footwear, apparel, and accessories, and its commitment to making all athletes better drives its never-ending dedication to building tomorrow's next great innovation.

 The Year of the Women was 2014, and UA’s most expansive global women’s campaign in company history took the country by storm.
 Featuring acclaimed ballerina Misty Copeland and supermodel Gisele Bundchen, “I Will What I Want” was a celebration of the strong, unstoppable women who defied expectations to achieve their dreams.
 This marked a crucial turning point for UA, as powerful female athletes felt more connected to the Brand than ever before.